 Before we get into our review of the Star Legend, we just have to mention the Windstar staff.
 Our experience was refreshingly relaxing, fun and extremely attentive.
 The whole crew seem to be happy and a happy crew translates into happy guests.
 From our room steward to the bar staff, the restaurant staff and the officers all had a very positive vibe about them and nothing was too much trouble for them.

 The crew just keep smiling © About Luxury Cruising

 A Thumbs Up is good for us! © About Luxury Cruising

 Our Windstar Star Legend Suite

 The suites aboard Star Legend are a comfortable size at 277 square feet.
-Ours was 314 which had a delightful Julliet Balacony.
+Ours was 314 which had a delightful Juliet Balcony.
 The layout of the suite creates a very spacious feel and included a full seating area near our french balcony ocean view together with a couch on one side and two chairs and an end table on the other.
-In the center is a large, adjustble coffee table.
+In the centre is a large, adjustable coffee table.

 Windstar has made significant changes to suites onboard following the purchase of Star Legend from Seabourn.
 Attractive new colour co-ordinated fabrics, furniture and soft furnishings have been added.
 There were new headboards together with the addition of additional bedside lamps and reading lights.
 All the carpets have been upgraded, new furniture fitted and this made the suite feel really comfortable and relaxing.